Angles and the Camera Equation

 with subscript _o indicating quantities on the object side and

-At typical photographic distances, all photons from uniform small reflecting area of interest \mathcal{A} in the neighborhood of the vertex of the lens-subtending cone will end up in the same spherical cap, in the limit this assumption is exact.
+At typical photographic distances, all photons from uniform small reflecting area of interest \mathcal{A} in the neighborhood of the vertex of the lens-subtending cone are assumed to end up in the same spherical cap, in the limit this assumption is exact.

 Figure 5.
 Directionless irradiating energy E is funneled by a Lambertian reflector to the sensing plane through the lens via the two shown spherical cones and relative solid angles.